GerhardUlli/TSxBot/README.md

 # TSxBot
 A stand-alone run-anywhere Teamspeak 3 bot

-# Project
+## Project
-The TSxBot project is has been developed with Eclipse Luna 4.4.1
+The TSxBot project has been developed with Eclipse Luna 4.4.1

-# Creators
+## Creators
 Jochen Schupp (CCO)
 Ulli Michael Gerhard (CTO)